ASHISHAVHAD/ByteHunters/README.md

 ## Project Overview

 ByteHunters is a web-based automated fact verification system designed to combat digital misinformation.
 The application allows users to input web URLs or raw text, from which it extracts factual claims, cross-references them against trusted internet sources using Large Language Models (Google Gemini), and provides a detailed credibility assessment.
-The system includes features for user authentication, historical data tracking, statistical insights, and downloadable PDF reporting.
+The system includes features for user authentication, historical data tracking, statistical insights, downloadable PDF reporting, and a browser extension for on-the-fly verification.

 ## Features

 *   **Multi-Modal Input:** Accepts both direct website URLs and raw text blocks for analysis.
+*   **Browser Extension:** A dedicated Chrome/Edge extension allowing users to verify highlighted text or the current page URL instantly without leaving the tab.
 *   **Automated Web Scraping:** Intelligent extraction of relevant text from web pages, stripping away navigation, scripts, and non-essential content.
 *   **LLM-Powered Verification:** Utilizes Google Gemini 2.5 Flash to extract claims, perform semantic reasoning, and assign validity verdicts (True, False, Uncertain).
 *   **Source Citations:** Provides direct links to the web sources used to verify each claim along with a credibility score.